mopidy/mopidy/docs/api/js.rst

         .done(printCurrentTrack, console.error.bind(console));

-If you don't hook up an error handler function and never call ``done()`` on the promise object, when.js will log warnings to the console that you have unhandled errors.
+If you don't hook up an error handler function and never call ``done()`` on the promise object, warnings will be logged to the console complaining that you have unhandled errors.
 In general, unhandled errors will not go silently missing.

 The promise objects returned by Mopidy.js adheres to the `CommonJS Promises/A
 <http://wiki.commonjs.org/wiki/Promises/A>`_ standard.
 We use the